Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 Web Scraping With NodeJS and Javascript

-In other words, Puppeteer allows us to create web scrapers in Chrome or Firefox browsers.
+In other words, the Puppeteer web scraping tool allows for creating automation scripts in Chrome or Firefox.

 CDP protocol usage illustration